IBM/aspera-cli/docs/README.md

 > Option `delete_before_transfer` will delete files locally, if they are not present on remote side.

 > [!NOTE]
-> Options `progress` and `--out.level` limit output for headless operation (for example, cron job)
+> Options `progress_bar` and `--out.level` limit output for headless operation (for example, a cron job).

 ### Health check and Nagios

-Most plugin provide a `health` command that will check the health status of the application.
+Most plugins provide a `health` command that checks the health status of the application.
 Example:

 ```shell